 Why are Incoterms so important to international logistics?

 Global trade moves goods among many different markets with many different languages and business cultures.
 Simply signing a contract isn’t enough.
 By using Incoterms, you can prevent potential disputes or misunderstandings over logistics and make the export and import responsibilities very clear to both parties.

 They outline obligations, risks and costs in a series of 10 articles that accompany each Incoterm.
 The “A” articles, which represent the seller’s obligations, and the “B” articles, which represent the buyer’s obligations, are as follows:

 |A9/B9||Allocation of costs|

-Note that delivery of the cargo isn’t rigidly defined (for example, by reaching the buyer’s warehouse).
+Note: Delivery of the cargo isn’t rigidly defined (for example, reaching the buyer’s warehouse).
 Instead, it refers to the seller fulfilling the obligation of the terms of sale, or to the seller completing a contractual obligation.
 This means that “delivery” can take place at any point in the physical movement of the cargo.

 Having a contract is simply not enough, epecially given the potential language barriers and different meanings around a particular term or phrase.